ElizabethA01/Weather-App/README.md

 ## General Information
-- The purpose of the project was to develop my skills building a game from scratch and using the coding languages JS, HTML and CSS as part of the course.
+- The purpose of the project was to develop my skills using Express and EJS to cretae a web application to display live data from a weather API.
 - I undertook the project as part of a course I undertook.

 ## Technologies Used
 - JavaScript (jQuery) - version ES6